DWrightQA/ansibleLinux/README.md

 <br />
 STEPS

-1. open git and create a directory for the repo
+1. open git
-2. Pull repo to directory
+2. Run https://github.com/DWrightQA/ansibleLinux.git in the directory above where you would like to work
 3. Run vagrant commands:
   1. vagrant plugin install vagrant-vbguest
 4. Go to {{ home dir }}/.vagrant.d/boxes/centos-VAGRANTSLASH-7\{{ latest version }}\virtualbox\Vagrantfile and open it